awsdocs/amazon-ecs-developer-guide/doc_source/get-set-up-for-amazon-ecs.md

 Enter the IAM user name and password that you just created\.
 When you're signed in, the navigation bar displays "*your\_user\_name* @ *your\_aws\_account\_id*"\.

 If you don't want the URL for your sign\-in page to contain your AWS account ID, you can create an account alias\.
-From the IAM dashboard, choose **Create Account Alias** and enter an alias, such as your company name\.
+From the top of the IAM dashboard, to the right of your sign\-in link, choose **Customize** and enter an alias, such as your company name\.
 To sign in after you create an account alias, use the following URL:

 ```
 https://your_account_alias.signin.aws.amazon.com/console/